 · If individual scholarship is best gauged by the value assigned to it by the larger community, then what collection of metrics should be gathered for purposes of determining appropriate rewards in the context of academia?

 · How might institutions better address this challenge and reward faculty appropriately?

-This Virtual Conference Includes a Training Thursday Session, Thinking About New Usage Metrics for Books, scheduled for February 28 from 1:00 p.m. - 2:30 p.m.
+This Virtual Conference Includes a Training Thursday Session, Presenting Metrics for Better Understanding and Use, originally scheduled for February 28, 1:00 p.m. - 2:30 p.m.
 Eastern Standard Time.
 This follow-up session has had to be rescheduled to a later date; registrants will receive sign-on credentials when those details have been finalized.